PapiHack/paytech-php-client/README.md

     /*
      * The PayTech\Enums\Currency class defined authorized currencies
-     * You can change XOF (in the following example) by USD, CAD, GBP or MAD */
+     * You can change XOF (in the following example) by USD, CAD, GBP or MAD
+     * !!!
+Notice that XOF is the default currency !!!
+    */

     \PayTech\Config::setCurrency(\PayTech\Enums\Currency::XOF);